TechnikLey/Tiktok2Mc/docs/GUIDE.md

 - **Live Theme Editor** — adjust overlay colors and preview changes in real time without saving.
 - **Check for Updates** — click "Check for Updates" in the Updates card.
 - **API Documentation** — visit `http://127.0.0.1:29185/docs` for interactive API reference.

-### Review before saving

-The Configuration Editor shows a diff view before saving changes, so you can review what will be modified.

 ---